Source of Funds and Settlement Evidence for Iranian Australia Visa: DFAT Advisory and AUSTRAC Compliance

 When you use a registered exchange for any transfer — whether for visa fees or larger capital movements — retain:

-These records are what demonstrates to Australian financial institutions that the transfer was compliant and the funds' origin is documented.
+These records help demonstrate to Australian financial institutions how the transfer was made and where the funds originated.

 What "Settlement Funds" Actually Means in State Programs

-Where state programs ask for settlement funds evidence, the typical expectation is documentation that you can cover:
+Where state programs ask for settlement funds evidence, the exact amount and evidence required are state-dependent.
+Appropriate evidence can include:

 The Practical Approach: Prepare Documentation Now